egouldo/GrasslandAllocatr/README.md

 If you don't have devtools installed, install it like so: `install.packages("devtools")`

-# To reproduce the analysis using Paul Rees' and Elise Gould's data:
+# To reproduce the analysis using Paul Rees' and Elliot Gould's data:

 Download and build the package: